-Personal Protective Equipment (PPE) used to be crude and simplistic: steel toecap boots, gloves, goggles, hard hats and ear defenders.
+Personal Protective Equipment (PPE) used to be crude and simplistic: steel toecap boots, safety shoes, mechanical protection gloves, goggles, construction helmets and ear defenders.
 Now, comfort, ergonomics and style are becoming just as important as practicality and protection.

 Industry is a hazardous place and workers need protection from the dangers posed by impacts, dust, gases, fire and all the other threats they face, but employers and manufacturers of PPE have to think about more than just protection, says David Matthews, a former UK government advisor on health and safety and personal protective equipment, and now a consultant with Fire and Industrial PPE Ltd: